-The wound bass side strings are typically the first to noticeably degrade.
-As the oils from your skin interact with the metal, the winding begins to tarnish and eventually corrode, all the while losing tone, volume and strength.
+The wound bass-side strings are typically the first to degrade noticeably.
+As the oils from your skin interact with the metal, the winding begins to tarnish and eventually corrode, all the while losing tone, volume, and strength.

-The average hobbyist guitarist will be able to get around 90 hours of play time out of a set of standard nylon or carbon strings before the sound becomes too dull to be of any use.
-Of course, if you’re playing your guitar outdoors, you can probably reduce this time by 25-50%, as the UV rays of the sun will impact the nylon, and the humidity will begin attacking the wound strings.
+The average hobbyist guitarist will be able to get around 90 hours of playtime out of a set of standard nylon or carbon strings before the sound becomes too dull to be of any use.
+Of course, if you’re playing your guitar outdoors, you can probably reduce this time by 25-50%, as the UV rays of the sun will impact the nylon, and the humidity will attack the wound strings.

-Of course, this can be an expensive proposition, especially for those who play performances to audiences, but as an amateur, which is why it’s so important to balance the performance against the cost of the strings you’re considering for your guitar.
+Of course, this can be an expensive proposition, especially for those who play performances to audiences.
+As an amateur, it’s important to balance the performance against the cost of the strings you’re considering for your guitar.

 The strings we reviewed in this guide all come highly recommended, but we’d like to close by recapping our favorites.

-The D’Addario XT Classical Dynacore Carbon set is a wonderful choice if you’re looking for a good combination of tone, volume, and playability.
+The D’Addario XT Classical Dynacore Carbon set is a wonderful choice for classical guitar strings if you’re looking for a good combination of tone, volume, and playability.

-The D’Addario EJ27N Classic Nylon string set was our best budget choice – they’re wallet friendly, and more than suitable for players of most levels.
+The D’Addario EJ27N Classic Nylon string set was our Best Budget pick, as they’re wallet-friendly and more than suitable for players of most levels.

-Finally, our favorites, the Savarez S.A.
+Finally, our favorite of all classical guitar strings are the Savarez S.A.
 500AJ Alliance Corum.
-These are without a doubt, some of the very best classical strings on the market, they were tonally complex, comfortable to play, and effortless to tune.
+These are, without a doubt, some of the very best classical strings on the market, they were tonally complex, comfortable to play, and effortless to tune.